 How to Purchase

-Or, if you have already purchased The Journal, you can add either Devotional Prompts add-on for $14.95 US.
+Or, if you have already purchased The Journal, you can add the Devotional Prompts add-on for $15 US each.
 Click on the Help menu in The Journal and choose Buy Add-ons for The Journal.

 About the Author

 Born in Louisburg, NC, in 1938, Don Michael, Sr., was the middle child of seven, and grew up working on a farm.
 After serving in the US Navy for 10 years, Don attended the Glen Cove Bible College in Maine.
 An ordained minister, he has pastored churches in Maine, Texas, and Oklahoma, and taught numerous Sunday School classes and Bible studies.
 Don has been married over 55 years, with 7 children, and a growing collection of grandchildren.
 Don and his wife, Gail, currently live in Tulsa, Oklahoma.

 - Writing Prompts 2: Prose Challenges

 Relax!
 I'm Here to Help!

 To make The Journal even easier to use, if you have any questions at all, just ask ([email protected]) .
 I’m here for you.